-Years before it came to the attention of regulators, Silicon Valley feared Facebook’s bullying tactics
+Years before they came to the attention of regulators, Silicon Valley feared Facebook’s bullying tactics

 The negotiations — when Facebook was a much smaller player — are early evidence of the hardball tactics to neutralize competition that got the social network to where it is today: a platform that counts more than a third of the world’s population as monthly users of its family of apps, which include WhatsApp messaging and the photo-sharing service Instagram.

-That behavior is now the subject of sweeping antitrust lawsuits from 48 state attorneys general and the Federal Trade Commission, filed Wednesday.
+That behavior is now the subject of sweeping antitrust lawsuits filed Wednesday from 48 state attorneys general and the Federal Trade Commission.
 The suits allege that the company is a monopoly that abused its market power through years of anti-competitive conduct and illegal acquisitions, enabling Facebook to become the world’s largest social network while stripping users of alternatives.

 The suit calls specifically for breaking up WhatsApp and Instagram, which Facebook bought in 2014 and 2012, respectively.
-It quotes Facebook CEO Mark Zuckerberg identifying both companies as growing threats that needed to be neutralized.
+It quotes Facebook chief executive Mark Zuckerberg identifying both companies as growing threats that needed to be neutralized.

 Facebook on Wednesday said the FTC’s actions would have a chilling effect on innovation and had been reviewed by regulators at the time, including the FTC.
 “Now, many years later, with seemingly no regard for settled law or the consequences to innovation and investment, the agency is saying it got it wrong and wants a do-over,” the company said in a statement.

-The social network has made a habit of buying up, threatening, spying on, and outright copying rivals, a strategy so successful that some investors have said in recent years that there was no point in even funding or building social apps anymore.
+The social network has made a habit of buying up, threatening, spying on and outright copying rivals, a strategy so successful that some investors have said in recent years that there was no point in even funding or building social apps anymore.

 Facebook was “pouncing” on competitive threats in the same way Microsoft did when it got into trouble with regulators, said Scott Sandell, managing partner of the venture capital firm New Enterprise Associates, who was product manager for Microsoft’s Windows 95 until 1995.

-And though Zuckerberg made promises of independence to the founders of WhatsApp and Instagram when he purchased the companies, today those apps are fully merged into Facebook, making a breakup technically challenging.
+Although Zuckerberg made promises of independence to the founders of WhatsApp and Instagram when he purchased the companies, today those apps are fully merged into Facebook, making a breakup technically challenging.

 “Facebook is about to find out if there will be consequences to undermining American democracy and public health,” said Facebook critic and former investor Roger McNamee.
 “They have scrambled to make the job of regulators more difficult by merging the back end of key products.”

-For most of the company’s history, Zuckerberg was laser-focused on growing the company’s user base, which had skyrocketed to a half a billion users at the time at the time of its 2012 public offering, eight years after its founding — a trajectory that was unheard of for a technology company at the time.
+For most of the company’s history, Zuckerberg was laser-focused on growing the company’s user base, which had skyrocketed to a half-billion users at the time of its 2012 public offering, eight years after its founding — a trajectory that was then unheard of for a technology company.
 But Facebook was threatened by rising upstarts, including Path and Instagram.

 Zuckerberg was impressed by Instagram’s exclusive focus on visual communication, telling a deputy that the company was “approaching this problem from the perspective of how to help people take beautiful photos,” which was different from Facebook’s “gimmicky” approach, according to the FTC suit.
 Facebook had not conquered smartphones.